• Skip to primary navigation

 overhead view of large sheet pan with roasted turkey thigh, potatoes and pumpkin.

-Do I have to dry brine the meat?
+Do I have to dry brine the turkey thighs?

 No, it will still be delicious if you don't have the extra time for brining.
 However, if you do it, the meat will taste even better, and the skin of the turkey will be crispier.